kotenevmatvei/attachment-style/README.md

 - test data
   <!-- - speed up test upload by uploading all objects at the end -->
   <!-- - create a more even distribution -->
-- create the chart
+- chart
+  - finish the test-data (make it reflect all the expected distributions)
-  - setup the callback
+  - add the density plot
-- Think of more visualization options
+  - cluster analysis - normal 3d scatter plot
+  - add the option include/exclude test data from the plot
+  - embed it into layout as page
+  - style
 - translate
 - add feedback survey - how and where to store?
 - migrate to koyeb with a docker image